heonjang/LightControlSystem/October 7th - General.md

  | [10.5kΩ resistor](https://www.digikey.com/en/products/detail/panasonic-electronic-components/ERJ-1GNF1052C/2036228) | 3 |  $0.10 |  Resistor for switching red, blue and green LEDs |
 |**Total**|-------|$1.32||

 The total cost of a grow light module has been further reduced from $4.10 to $2.82.
-M, these changes allows for us to easily breadboard and test the circuit before ordering the PCB.
+Additionally, these changes allows for us to easily breadboard and test the circuit before ordering the PCB.